khimananda/terraform-aws-frontend/README.md

 ```

 - This will create Cloudfront, s3
-- Public access for bucket will blocked and only allow from Cloudfront request
+- Public access for bucket will blocked and S3 ACL will support only access from Cloudfront